printdotio/printio-android-sdk/docs/CUSTOM_PHOTO_SOURCES.md

 - **Folder** is base class for all items representing folders (folder holds collection of media items).
 	- **Album** is base class for all items representing albums (album is folder which holds collection of photo items).
 - **BackItem** is base class for item representing back navigation button inside Folder.
 Back item is automatically added by `DefaultPhotoSourceNavigator`.

+## Notes

+Print.IO SDK has mechanism for caching downloaded images, so you will not need to worry about that.

 ## Custom photo source example
 Inside Print.IO demo application there is [simple example](https://github.com/printdotio/printio-android-example/tree/master/PIOSDKPOConcept/src/com/example/piosdkpoconcept/photosource/vlado) of custom photo source implementation.